nginx-architects/agility2022-apigw-nic/modules/module2/readme.md

 Note that there are two requirements in creating the VSR.

 1. The VSR must have the same `spec.host` value as the VS
-2. The `vsr.subroute.path` must be an extension of the `vs.spec.routes.path`.
+2. The `vsr.spec.subroutes.path` must be an extension of the `vs.spec.routes.path`.
 As an example, in this case you have:

 ```yaml
 vs.spec.routes.path = /api/v1